 You have an insatiable thirst for knowledge, but not at a superficial level.
 This thirst is all about exploring the depths and intricacies of a particular subject; you’ll pursue this goal until you are viewed as an expert in your subject area.

 You find enjoyment in the sheer act of immersing yourself in something new.
-You are fearless when it comes to learning about new subjects or ideas but often cautious with the expression of your thoughts.
-You love to peel back the layers of the onion and go deeper and look for subtle differences on any given subject.
-Short answers to questions are a challenge for you because they won’t do justice to the depth needed to understand the subject matter.
+You are fearless when it comes to learning about new subjects or ideas, but often cautious when it comes to expressing your thoughts or feelings.
+You love to peel back the layers of the onion, always going deeper and looking for subtle differences on any given topic.
+Short answers to questions are a challenge for you because you know they won’t get to the depth needed for someone to truly understand the subject being discussed.

 The more you get to learn about yourself-the more you get to learn about others.

 But just as important is your HOW and your WHAT.
 Knowing your WHY is the first step.
 Clarity, certainty, and direction come when you know all three.
 By knowing your Personal WHY.os you are able to get clear, stand out and MOVE FORWARD FASTER!

 There are 9 perspectives people view the world from.
 Your perspective is through the driving force in you to seek Mastery in various areas of life.
 Believe it or not, not everyone views the world from the same perspective – there are actually 8 other WHYs!